Zeng-He/T-800/README.md

 This is a limitation of the Etherscan API itself.

 # Real-World Use-Case for this Project
--	To use as part of a subsytem wich sends transactions and could help the user to check if they transaction went trough without leaving the site.
+-	To use as part of a subsytem which sends transactions and could help the user to check if their transaction went trough without leaving the site.
 -   Transaction validator is just a part in the system.
 This could be expanded as a toolbox for a blockchain scan suite.

 # Development-Goal